mdtraj/tftraj/README.md

 ## Building

 The custom op requires a working c++ compiler and CMake.
-Running `python setup.py develop` should automaticall invoke CMake.
+Running `python setup.py develop` should automatically invoke CMake.
 It will use `cmake-build-release/` as a scratch (build) directory.
 To change CMake options, change into that directory and use `cmake ..` or `ccmake ..`.
 The final shared library is copied back into the source tree, much to CMake's